CobbleSword/NachoSpigot/README.md

 # NachoSpigot [![GitHub Workflow Status](https://img.shields.io/github/workflow/status/CobbleSword/NachoSpigot/NachoSpigot%20Build)](https://nacho.sculas.xyz/)

-## No longer maintained
-This project is no longer maintained, and bugs won't be fixed.
-I (Sculas) don't have time to work on this project anymore, and I think it's the same for Heath.
-So please, use something else.
-IonSpigot is a good alternative if you can't update 1.16 (Tuinity/Airplane/Purpur)

-Thank you.

 #### NachoSpigot is a fork of TacoSpigot 1.8.8
 NachoSpigot offers a number of enhancements to performance as well as bug fixes such as a built-in Anti-Crash system and being able to perform well with a large number of players.